-Time-resolved X-ray diffraction to measure atomistic-scale changes during dynamic compression and deformation.
+Time-resolved X-ray diffraction to measure atomic-scale changes during dynamic compression and deformation.
 Phenomena that can be examined include structural transformations, texture evolution, deformation induced anisotropic strains, and evolution of microstructural heterogeneities.

-- Indirect detection X-ray phosphor-based diffraction detectors are capable of recording four frames of 100-ps-duration X-ray images with an interframe spacing of 153.4 ns, to match the X-ray period in the 24-bunch mode (75 mm Diameter Active Area, High X-ray QDE up to 35 keV.)
+- Indirect (phosphor-based) X-ray diffraction detectors are capable of recording four frames of 100-ps-duration X-ray images with an interframe spacing of 153.4 ns, to match the X-ray period in the 24-bunch mode (Active Area Diameter: 75 mm, 120, mm, 150mm, High X-ray QDE up to 35 keV.)

-Time-resolved, high-spatial-resolution (~5 µm), phase contrast imaging or absorption radiography measurements to obtain a sequence of spatially resolved images during dynamic events.
+Time-resolved, high-spatial-resolution (˜5 µm), phase contrast imaging or absorption radiography measurements to obtain a sequence of images during dynamic events.
 Such imaging measurements can be used to observe the evolution of micro- and meso-scale changes during dynamic loading.
+The scintillator-based, indirect-detection detectors are optimized for 24-bunch mode and capable of recording eight frames per experiment with an interframe spacing of 153.4 ns.
+[Developed by Los Alamos National Laboratory (LANL)]

 Optical Diagnostics for Time-Resolved Continuum Measurements